modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-4-sect-1.md

 	**Section 4.3.
 Aspects and Factors distinguishing scientific theories.**

-	We consider the process *Aspects and Factors distinguishing scientific theories* and apply it to the descriptions of motion as proposed by Kepler, Galileo, Newton, and Einstein.
+	We consider how the *Aspects and Factors distinguishing scientific theories* describe the theories explaining motion as formulated by Kepler, Galileo, Newton, and Einstein.

 ## 4.1.
 On Euclidean geometry and non-Euclidean geometries.